Freemail network etiquette for the benefits of opening an account that has many features with 2 netiquette tips for using the services.

 They are feature rich services.
 Some of the benefits include account aggregation, folder organization, filters, and alias addresses.
 The services can check other accounts.
 Then, deliver messages from those accounts to you inside the freemail app.
 Both Outlook and Gmail can do it.

 Folder organization for account management is helpful as well.
 There are default folders to manage incoming mail already set up.
-You can set up your own as well.
-Filters exist for spam.
+You can set up your own too.
+Filters already exist for spam.

 First, social is person to person.
 Also, we buy stuff for personal reasons.
-Then, not for making money.
-Hence, for living.
+Then, not for making money, for living.
 In addition, entertainment.
 And so, pleasure.
-Accordingly, contact for social reasons from personal email.
+Accordingly, contact people for social reasons from personal email.
 Given, proper netiquette to ignore business requests from unknown contacts.
-So, don’t do transactions with people you don’t know.

 In any event, contact for interests outside of being paid to do something.
 Newsletters are gray mail.
 We sign up for them to get deals on stuff we want.
 Information as well.
 Friends, family, and associations are not business related.